INDIGENOUS SOVEREIGNTY

 By understanding the contemporary challenges to Tribal Nation Sovereignty, we can better advocate for policies and practices that respect and reinforce the autonomy of Tribal Nations, contributing to a just and equitable future for all Indigenous Peoples.

-The Urban Native Collective stands in solidarity with Indigenous people exercising Indigenous sovereignty.
-We renounce military and police violence, and resource developmental projects that threaten Indigenous spaces.
-Indigenous People are the original holders and care takers of our world.
-Abuse of Indigenous rights and Indigenous people is impermissible.
-Any threat to Indigenous Lands is a threat to Indigenous People and Indigenous sovereignty.
+The Urban Native Collective is committed to upholding Indigenous sovereignty and stands in solidarity with Indigenous Peoples who assert their inherent rights.
+We firmly oppose military and police violence, as well as resource development projects that encroach upon Indigenous spaces.
+Recognizing Indigenous Peoples as the original stewards of our lands, we declare any violation of their rights or dignity utterly unacceptable.
+Any encroachment on Indigenous Lands is an affront to Indigenous People and their sovereignty.

-(1) Construction of resource developmental projects that threaten Indigenous sovereignty must cease immediately and all services associated with these projects be dismantled.
+1. Immediate Cessation of Harmful Developments: All construction of resource development projects that threaten Indigenous sovereignty must be stopped immediately.
+Furthermore, all operations and services linked to these projects should be dismantled.

-(2) That Indigenous Peoples have the right to free, prior and informed consent, which must be respected by their neighboring political states.
+2. Right to Consent: Indigenous Peoples must be granted the right to free, prior, and informed consent regarding projects that affect their lands and lives.
+This right must be upheld and respected by all neighboring political states.

-(3) That all levels of government, police, military, and private industry respect Indigenous sovereignty and jurisdiction, and refrain from using force to access Indigenous lands or remove Indigenous people.
+3. Respect for Sovereignty and Non-violence: We demand that all levels of government, including police and military forces, as well as private industry, respect Indigenous sovereignty and jurisdiction.
+These entities must refrain from employing force to enter Indigenous lands or displace Indigenous peoples.

 Resources